-In this article we discuss the best ways to improve your balance while standing on your SUP.
+In this article we answer the question, “Is it hard to balance on a paddleboard?”
+And discuss the best ways to improve your balance while standing on your SUP.
 Use these balance tips to become a better paddler — today!

 Without proper balance on your Atoll iSUP your time on the water will be frustrating.
 Instead of enjoying the views, laughter with your friends, and an unforgettable adventure, you can be left battling with your board as you fall in more than you paddle.